DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ![Catalogue Approach](images/08_pub_catalogue.png "Catalogue Digital Approaches")

 This also provides a solution for the problem of the publication's file size.
-In most cases, due to current limitations in bandwidth and storage space, an art catalogue is difficult to convert one -to-one to an electronic publication which can be downloaded within a reasonable amount of time.
+In most cases, due to current limitations in bandwidth and storage space, an art catalogue is difficult to convert one-to-one to an electronic publication which can be downloaded within a reasonable amount of time.
 Therefore it is advisable to split up the publication into smaller sub-publications, such as monographic micro-ebooks on single art works, or collections of articles from which each reader can individually choose, thereby automatically generating an customized ebook.
 Modularized content can also lead to different commercial strategies, for example by offering parts of a publication through an 'in-app' download.
 An example of this is a project by the Stedelijk Museum in Amsterdam, which resulted in the MyHighlights app. <!--internal link to 12-->

 On a more philosophical level, we may well wonder whether a catalogue in the traditional sense actually constitutes a desirable publication genre for electronic publishing.
 It is of course interesting and exciting to consider new forms of small and smart catalogues, such as the micro-ebooks mentioned above.
 However, we will have to wait for increased storage capacity on portable devices, as well as faster mobile network speeds, before we can start to enjoy the full potential of these new forms.
 Currently, producing a high-resolution electronic catalogue of 100 pages or more only really makes sense as a large PDF file designed for desktop computer viewing.